 Who is eligible for the SBA 7(a) Paycheck Protection Program?

 1. Who is eligible for a PPP loan?

-Small businesses that meet current SBA requirements, any business with 500 or fewer employees, sole proprietors, independent contractors, and “gig economy” workers qualify for the 7(a) PPP loans.
+Small businesses that meet current SBA requirements, any business with 500 or fewer employees, sole proprietors, independent contractors, the self-employed, and “gig economy” workers qualify for the 7(a) PPP loans.

 2. Did you say independent contractors are eligible to receive a PPP loan?